 Greek Yogurt – Just one cup of Greek yogurt has about 18-20g of protein.
 This is also complete protein and it’s bio-available.
 Whip it in with feta and you can get an amazing dip.
 If you don’t like yogurt, try making this avocado smoothie bowl recipe.

 Hemp and Chia seeds – These seeds are an uber powerhouse of nutrition!
-They have calcium, protein and good fats that can’t be beat.
+They have calcium, protein, and good fats that can’t be beaten.
 It’s a good ingredient to put in any first meal of the day.

 How to make Greek yogurt with fruit

 - In a bowl, add the molasses and water.
 Use a whisk to mix it together.